dbredvick/developer-spin/src/pages/posts/2019-09-17-building-great-software-with-google-analytics.md

 - Use statistically significant data when making decisions (we were tweaking Spreetail.com with a few hundred users, not enough to be sure of our findings)

 ### We need to have a baseline of data to compare for A/B testing.
 Measurement is the first step towards running successful A/B tests.
 A few months from now, someone in your company is going to ask for A/B testing.
 This is a prerequisite.
-If you don't have basline metrics, testing means nothing.
+If you don't have baseline metrics, testing means nothing.

 ## Okay, so how do we do this the "right way"?